 As our quest for customers to view home heating as home décor continues, we deemed it a good idea to fill you in on some of the key points to consider if you do decide to take the plunge and update radiators in your home.

 And how to measure a radiator is certainly amongst a list of essentials you need to know before committing to renovate radiators in any room.
-In fact, ensuring you have noted the correct size of your existing heating component provides the prime foundation for a successful radiator replacement job.
+In fact, ensuring you have noted the correct size of your existing radiator provides the prime foundation for a successful replacement job.

-In this guide, we’ll zone in the very best practices to correctly measure your radiators, ensuring nothing but the perfect fit when it comes to installing new radiators.
+In this guide, we’ll zone in on the very best practices to correctly measure your radiators, ensuring nothing but the perfect fit when it comes to installing new radiators.

 We’ll get into more detail later, but you won’t go far wrong following these four basic steps to measure a standard radiator…

 - Measure the width